 What is the difference between paid parental leave and modified instructional duties?

-Please see the comparison chart for differences on paid parental leave and MID.
 When on full leave of absence, a faculty member shall not participate in any UCF teaching, research or service.
 The faculty member is expected to be devoting themselves full time to their new parenthood.

 Modified instructional duties (MID) is an agreement between the faculty member and their supervisor providing the faculty member with a more flexible semester schedule than normal.
 MID may include no classroom teaching or only online teaching for the semester, and/or in lieu of teaching, undertaking a project for the department, such as updating the departmental policies and procedures document.
 The faculty member and supervisor should collaboratively complete the MID form which is officially approved by the appropriate area dean or vice president.